Stephen King Apologizes After Mocking Republican Train Wreck On Twitter

 Legendary horror author Stephen King ruffled a couple feathers this week when he used his infamous Twitter account to mock a deadly train wreck involving Republicans and a garbage truck.
-The notoriously anti-Trump writer’s train wreck tweet began sounding like a joke that almost wrote itself, but it ended with King inferring that the trainload of Republican passengers may have met with “karma” in West Virginia when their ride to an exclusive unceremoniously barreled into a garbage truck.
+The notoriously anti-Trump writer’s train wreck tweet began sounding like a joke that almost wrote itself, but it ended with King inferring that the trainload of Republican passengers may have met with “karma” in West Virginia when their ride to an exclusive retreat unceremoniously barreled into a garbage truck.
 The resulting collision spared the politicians’ lives, but the truck driver, 28-year-old Christopher Foley, was killed in the Wednesday crash.

-As Fox News reports, Stephen King waited until Thursday to tweet his controversial response to the train wreck, and according to some folk’s responses, it was much too soon to be making light of the deadly situation.
+As Fox News reports, Stephen King waited until Thursday to tweet his controversial response to the train wreck, and according to some folks’ responses, it was much too soon to be making light of the deadly situation.
 “A trainload of Republicans on their way to a pricey retreat hit a garbage truck,” King prefaced his Thursday tweet.
 “My friend Russ calls that karma.”

-Since posted, Stephen King’s tweet has been liked 23,000 times, shared over 3,500 times and responded to a whopping 12,000 times.
+Since posted, Stephen King’s tweet has been liked 23,000 times, shared over 3,500 times, and responded to a whopping 12,000 times.
 While a handful of the replies were in support of King, who has made no secret of his disdain for Republican policies and politics using his Twitter feed, the vast majority blasted the horror author’s choice of words and perceived lack of tact in responding to a horrific vehicle crash.

 A trainload of Republicans on their way to a pricey retreat hit a garbage truck.
 My friend Russ calls that karma.